0x90n/InfoSec-Black-Friday/README.md

 ## FAQ

 ### When will most of the deals/discounts be here?
-Most likely 24th midday, but some start on Monday, so check back often!
+Most likely 24th midday, but some start before, so check back often!

 ### When do these sales end?
 Most end 30th November

 ### Can I add deals to the page?
 Yes, please follow formatting guidelines, provide a source and code.
 Has to be infosec related, no affiliate links, deal has to be active or a waitlist.

 :see_no_evil: means 1) Limited to first x users 2) Great deal or 3) Highly recommended by moi